 (e) special purpose consents (see Part 2.6).

+Note:

-Note 1: An exploration licence is designed to cover the exploration phase of a project and authorises —
+1. An exploration licence is designed to cover the exploration phase of a project and authorises —

-exploration; and
+(a) exploration; and

-the recovery of mineral samples.
+(b) the recovery of mineral samples.

-Note 2: A retention licence is designed to ensure the retention of rights pending the transition of a project from the exploration phase to the commercial mining phase and authorises —
+2. A retention licence is designed to ensure the retention of rights pending the transition of a project from the exploration phase to the commercial mining phase and authorises —

-exploration; and
+(a) exploration; and

-the recovery of minerals but not as part of a commercial mining operation.
+(b) the recovery of minerals but not as part of a commercial mining operation.

-Note 3: A mining licence is designed to cover the commercial mining phase of a project and authorises —
+3. A mining licence is designed to cover the commercial mining phase of a project and authorises —

-exploration; and
+(a) exploration; and

-full commercial recovery.
+(b) full commercial recovery.

-Note 4: A project might make use of any of the following 3 licence arrangements —
+4. A project might make use of any of the following 3 licence arrangements —

-an exploration licence leading to a mining licence;
+(a) an exploration licence leading to a mining licence;

-an exploration licence leading to a retention licence and then a mining licence;
+(b) an exploration licence leading to a retention licence and then a mining licence;

-a mining licence (without progressing through an exploration/retention licence stage).
+(c) a mining licence (without progressing through an exploration/retention licence stage).

-Note 5: A licence is granted over a particular area (constituted by blocks).
+5. A licence is granted over a particular area (constituted by blocks).
 The licence holder may need to carry out engineering or other activities outside the licence area.
 If so, the licence holder or someone else must obtain a works licence to carry out those activities.

-Note 6: If a person wants to carry out —
+6. If a person wants to carry out —

-a scientific investigation; or
+(a) a scientific investigation; or

-a reconnaissance survey; or
+(b) a reconnaissance survey; or

-the collection of only small amounts of minerals,
+(c) the collection of only small amounts of minerals,

 in coastal waters, the person must obtain a special purpose consent under Part 2.6 to carry out the activity.

-Note 7: Even though a person has a licence or special purpose consent, the person must not interfere unnecessarily with navigation, native title, fishing, resource conservation or other activities in the area (see section 44).
+7. Even though a person has a licence or special purpose consent, the person must not interfere unnecessarily with navigation, native title, fishing, resource conservation or other activities in the area (see section 44).

 40. Steps involved in the grant of a fully effective licence